diegovaldef/Searchy/README.md

 ## Details Section

-In this section we are gonna show what each file does and how it works
+In this section we will explain what each important file does and how it works.

 ### Project.py